resigning-in-sente/resigning-in-sente.github.io/concepts/_posts/2021-02-22-strong-weak-groups-3-direction-of-play.md

 This is indeed the case.
 (A) and (B) result in no significant loss of winrate, and even a gain of winrate in the case of (A).
-(C), however, is about a 4% loss in winrate and about a 0.5 point loss in score for Black.
+(C), however, results in a small loss in winrate and score, while (D) and (E) are significantly worse.
-(D) and (E) are significantly worse, being about a 1.5 point and a 2.5 point loss respectively.
-As we can see, the closer our stones get to the bottom left corner, the worse KataGo evaluates it, but that's not all: (D) and (E) are also *farther away from White's weak group on the top right.*
+As we can see, the closer our stones get to the bottom left corner, the worse KataGo evaluates it, but that's not the only reason: (D) and (E) are also *farther away from White's weak group on the top right,* hurting Black's ability to fight on the top side.

-The sequences following each choice are just some of the many possible continuations, which serve to illustrate how these differences in winrate play out in concrete fashion.
+The sequences following each choice are just some of the many possible continuations, which serve to illustrate how these differences in winrate might manifest in play.

 </section>